 Imagine a Red Lobster biscuit.
 That’s the best I can describe the taste of pan de bono.
 This is a cheese bread, made with cassava flour and masa (special corn flour).
 If you’re a baking novice, I highly recommend it.
 There’s no yeast involved!

 Colombia has a storied history with breads, called amasijos.
 Each has it’s own ingredients and preparation method.
 Some of these you’re familiar with: arepas and empanadas.

-There’s a subsection full of amazing cheese breads as well, not just pan de bono.
+There’s a subsection full of amazing cheese breads as well, not just this recipe.
 Almojábanas, for example, are like a circular, cheesy cornbread.
 Brazil also has a well known cheese bread called pão de queijo.
 The further you go down the Colombian rabbit hole of bread, the more hungry you will get.